 You cannot underestimate the importance of the proper design of a kitchen island bench in your home.
 To make sure you get it right, here are some common mistakes to avoid.

-A kitchen island bench is commonly one of the main features of a kitchen.
-Providing additional benchtop space and extra storage, a kitchen island bench can also make or break a good kitchen design – it is a triple whammy for convenience and aesthetics.
+A kitchen island, or kitchen island bench, is commonly one of the main features of a kitchen.
+Providing additional benchtop space and extra storage, it can also make or break a good kitchen design – it is a triple whammy for convenience and aesthetics.

 A kitchen island bench that is too big, too small, incorrectly placed or impedes the functionality and work flow in your kitchen, are some of the key considerations when planning and designing your new kitchen.